Infant bed: History

 The name "crib" was used to describe a slatted, high-sided child's bed.
 It derives from the Old English word "cribb" which means "manger" (food trough, referring to the shape of a bassinette) or stall (implying corralling the child).

-It was not until the 19th century that infant beds developed from bassinettes, acquiring a role of keeping the child in his bed.
+It was not until the 19th century that infant beds developed from bassinettes.
+At the beginning of the 19th century, portable bassinettes appeared in Great Britain, from which the pram (i.e. perambulator) quickly developed in parallel, as it became common to take regular walks in the fresh air with infants.
+In German-speaking countries, this new development, initially also called a "rolling pram" or "basket pram," was championed in particular by Christoph Wilhelm Hufeland., acquiring a role of keeping the child in his or her bed.
 The development of a distinction between infant beds and bassinettes was natural because it was "considered vital that the child's bed be raised off the ground."
 This was due to a perception of noxious fumes below knee level, and explosive vapours near the ceiling, with good air in between.
 Once children's beds were raised off the ground the role of the sides changed from a convenience to a safety feature.

 It was recognised that once children learn to stand they may be able to get out of a bed with low sides.
 According to an expert of the time, infant beds were used once the child was 12 months old.
 Often one side was hinged to open the enclosure, a function fulfilled in modern infant beds with a dropside.
 With the hinge side lowered, the bed could be moved on casters, and it could be moved right up to the carer's bed when needed.